OpenNebula/addon-nodejs/README.md

 ### Getting started

-To use `dockerode` first you need to instantiate it:
+To use `opennebula` first you need to instantiate it:

 ``` js
 var OpenNebula = require('opennebula');